 How to change your skincare routine during ovulation

 Skin during ovulation can sometimes be a pain to manage!
 Since your skin may end up feeling oilier towards the end of ovulation, we recommend using skincare that’s oil-free, so as not to clog your pores.
 Make sure that you always take your makeup off properly and wash your hands frequently, so you don’t transfer any bacteria to your face.

 How Does the Luteal Phase Affect Your Skin?

-This phase is the most difficult to deal with – during the luteal phase, you’ll get tough to handle premenstrual symptoms from painful skin changes to irritable mood swings.
-The hormonal imbalance that happens during the luteal phase is to blame for all of these symptoms and, depending on how severely your body reacts to the imbalance, you may find yourself having to change your routine to counteract the effects.
+During the luteal phase, you’ll get tough to handle premenstrual symptoms from painful skin changes to irritable mood swings.
+The hormonal imbalance that happens during the luteal phase is to blame for all of these symptoms and depending on how severely your body reacts to the imbalance, you may find yourself having to change your routine to counteract the effects.
 During this time, you’re more likely to experience bloating and swelling across the whole body due to water retention.
 Combine this with hormonal fluctuation and you can expect your skin to feel more oily than usual.
 You may even suffer from puffiness around your face.